-Priya joins Blue Beyond as a consultant working on organizational development and effectiveness, and talent management.
-She has been working in the HR/OD/Talent Management space for over 20+ years, with the diverse experience of working in the US and internationally in a variety of different industries from Retail, Energy, High-tech, and e-commerce.
+Priya is a consultant working on organizational development and effectiveness, and talent management.
+She has been working in the HR/OD/Talent Management space for over 20+ years, with the diverse experience of working in the U.S. and internationally, in a variety of industries from Retail, Energy, High-tech, and e-commerce.

 Priya’s prior experience as an HR leader at Walmart – building and managing HR/Talent and Org Development functions, as well as leading organizations through transformations and linking people and culture to business priorities – has helped prepare her for her role at Blue Beyond.

-Priya is a member of SHRM and holds a Bachelor’s degree in Business, and Masters degrees in Social Work and Organizational Psychology.
+Priya is a member of SHRM and holds a bachelor’s degree in business and master’s degree in social work.
 She is most complimented on being a trusted advisor to senior leaders, a strategic thought and execution partner, and how comfortable she is working across all levels in the organization.

 Having spent the bulk of my career as an internal corporate employee, I bring a certain sensibility of how the work we do from a people and culture perspective translates in an organization.
 I have been fortunate to partner with Blue Beyond as a client and now being a consultant with Blue Beyond, I bring a level of both appreciation and perspective on how this collaboration could be effective and also draw from each other’s expertise.